dr-jts/postgis-patterns/pgp-process.md

 JOIN LATERAL generate_series to extract the line segments array slicing to extract a subline containing a section of the original line

-It would be clearer if parts of this SQL were wrapped in functions (e.g. perhaps an ST_LineSlice function, and a ST_DumpSegments function - which perhaps will become part of PostGIS one day).
+It would be clearer if parts of this SQL were wrapped in functions (e.g. an `ST_LineSlice` function, and a `ST_DumpSegments` function - which should become part of PostGIS).
 ```sql
 WITH data(id, geom) AS (VALUES
     ( 1, 'LINESTRING (0 0, 1 1, 2.1 2, 3 3, 4 4)'::geometry )